galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 >    rabbitmq_password_galaxy_au: areallylongpasswordhere
 >    ```
 >
->    This is going in a special file because all (two) of our services need it.
+>    This is going in a special file because both of our services, Galaxy and Pulsar, need it.
 Both Galaxy in the job configuration, and Pulsar in its configuration.
 The `group_vars/all.yml` is included for every playbook run, no matter which group a machine belong to.
 >
 >    Replace `areallylongpasswordhere` with a long randomish (or not) string.
 >
 > 2. From your ansible working directory, edit the `group_vars/galaxy.yml` file and add the following lines:
 >
 >    ```yaml
->    rabbitmq_admin_password: somereallylongpasswordhere
+>    rabbitmq_admin_password: a-different-long-password
 >
 >    rabbitmq_version: 3.8.9-1
 >    rabbitmq_plugins: rabbitmq_management